Blocked Fallopian Tubes – A Major Cause of Female Infertility

-- Home Remedies to Treat Blocked Fallopian Tubes
+- Prevention of Blocked Fallopian Tubes

 A common cause of infertility in women, blocked fallopian tubes are also treatable.
 With the advances in medicine, there are now multiple treatment options available for women who have been diagnosed with the complication.
 Read on for all you need to know about diagnosing and dealing with the condition.

-What are Blocked Fallopian Tubes
+What Are Blocked Fallopian Tubes

 Located in the abdominal cavity between the uterus and the ovaries, the fallopian tubes are also called uterine tubes or the oviduct.
 There are two fallopian tubes on either side of the uterus.
 They help in the transportation of the sperm from the vaginal opening, to the egg that has been released by the ovary during ovulation.
-The fallopian tubes also help with the transportation of the egg post fertilization, to the uterus for the purpose of implantation.
+The fallopian tubes also help with the transportation of the fertilised egg to the uterus for the purpose of implantation.
 If the connection between the uterus and the ovaries is blocked, this is known as a blocked fallopian tube.
-A woman with the condition may have either or, or both tubes blocked.
+A woman with the condition may have one or both tubes blocked.

 Does Fallopian Tube Blockage Cause Infertility?

-Is it Possible to Get Pregnant with Blocked Fallopian Tubes?
+Is it Possible to Get Pregnant With Blocked Fallopian Tubes?

 Types of Fallopian Tube Blockages